Production Deployment Guidelines¶

-- The Management Console uses the default HTTP-NIO transport , which is configured in the
+- The Management Console uses the default HTTP-NIO transport, of which the configurations are reflected in the

 catalina-server.xmlfile in the

-<PRODUCT_HOME>/repository/conf/tomcatdirectory.
-This transport must be properly configured in this file for the management console to be accessible.
+These configurations has to be set properly for the management console to be accessible.

 As explained in the installation prerequisites , the default product installation uses OpenJDK.
 Therefore, you don't require a different JDK.
 However, if you have set up Oracle JDK or IBM JDK, be sure to apply the following settings to your product distribution.